 16 Jun 2020

 The function of your thyroid is one of the greatest determinants of your overall health and wellbeing!
 Almost every single cell in your body has a thyroid hormone receptor – this means that your thyroid function has wide-reaching impacts on practically every aspect of your health.
+In this blog I will discuss how thyroid health impacts hormones, fertility and periods!

 What is your thyroid?